 Applications are welcomed from individuals who regularly participate in golf and who show a desire and willingness to develop their sporting performance.
 Ideally golfers would be playing at - or playing towards - a single figure handicap.

 Entry to the Level 3 Sports Coaching and Development course requires candidates to have a minimum of five GCSEs at grades 9-4 (A*- C), including English and Maths, in order to access the full Academy schedule.

-Learners may also be able to access the Performance Golf Academy by studying at Level 2 or A-levels, depending on whether the timetable fits in with training sessions and fixtures.
+Students may also be able to access the Golf Academy by studying at Level 2 or A-levels, depending on whether the timetable fits in with training sessions and fixtures.
 GCSE resits will take priority over the training sessions.

-All learners will study a full-time Sport qualification alongside the Golf Academy requirements.
+All students will study a full-time Sport qualification alongside the EMGA requirements.

-On successful completion of the course, learners can apply for a higher level of study at Derby College such as the:
+On successful completion of the course, students can apply for a higher level of study with Derby College Group such as the:

 Alternatively they may wish to seek employment within the sports and active leisure sector.
 A number of East Midlands Golf Academy graduates have gone on to work in golf clubs, to work towards professional status or have been offered golfing scholarships in the United States.

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.